DevExpress/testcafe-studio-docs/articles/documentation/getting-started/README.md

 * Check two check boxes: **Support for testing on remote devices** and **Advanced traffic and markup analysis**.
 * Click the **Submit** button.

-While you interact with the webpage, TestCafe Studio adds the corresponding actions to the test.
-You can view the recorded actions in TestCafe Studio both during the recording or after you finish it.
+While you interact with the webpage, TestCafe Studio adds your actions to the test.
+You can view the recorded actions in TestCafe Studio during the recording and after you finish it.

 ![Recording the test](../../images/getting-started/recording-the-test.png)